sberberian/Pewlett-Hackard-Analysis/README.md

 The mentorship eligibility analysis indicates that there are enough senior workers to guide their juniors.

 ### Additional Analyses
 It would be beneficial to analyze the salaries of the retiring employees along with the future salaries of their trainees for financial insight.
-Further research can also be done to investigate the gender split of the retiring employees to ensure that Pewlett-Hackard will be maintaining it's diversity as the next generation of employees are ushered in.
+Further research can also be done to investigate the gender split of the retiring employees to ensure that Pewlett-Hackard will be maintaining its diversity as the next generation of employees are ushered in.